alwinwoo/alwinwoo.github.io/pages/web.md

 # [Web Administration & Design](https://alwinwoo.github.io/pages/web.html)
 [home](https://alwinwoo.github.io/) | [edit](https://github.com/alwinwoo/alwinwoo.github.io/edit/master/pages/web.md)

-Like having a baby, setting up a small piece of cyberspace with your own domain name, unique email address and doing radical stuff on your own server can be a lot of fun.
+Like having a baby, setting up your small corner of cyberspace using your own domain name with unique email address and doing radical stuff on your own server can be a lot of fun.

 Here are some steps that I have obtained from the Internet to help you along the way.